tgaspar/tgaspar.github.io/docs/projects/feeder/index.md

 The video was recorded back in 2017 when I completed the second version of the feeder.
 It was powered by a Raspberry Pi Zero W. It ran a webserver offering a basic UI to trigger the feeding or set a schedule.

-It started with an idea and a design in CAD software ...
+It all started with an idea and a design in CAD software ...

 ![Automated cat feeder](media/old_solidworks.png){ width="500", loading=lazy }
 /// caption